Đuro Kurepa

-Đuro Kurepa (Serbian Cyrillic: Ђуро Курепа, [dʑǔːro kǔrepa]; 16 August 1907 – 2 November 1993) was a Yugoslav mathematician, university professor and academic.
+Đuro Kurepa (Serbian Cyrillic: Ђуро Курепа, [dʑǔːro kǔrepa]; 16 August 1907 – 2 November 1993) was a Yugoslav and Serbian mathematician, university professor and academic.

 Throughout his life, Kurepa published over 700 articles, books, papers, and reviews and over 1,000 scientific reviews.
 He lectured at universities across Europe, as well as those in Canada, Cuba, Iraq, Israel, and the United States, and was quoted saying "I lectured at almost each of [the] nineteen universities of [the former] Yugoslavia..."

 Early life

 Born as Đurađ Kurepa in Majske Poljane, Kingdom of Croatia-Slavonia, Austria-Hungary to a Serb family.
 In English, his name was transliterated as Djuro Kurepa while in French he is often attributed as Georges Kurepa.
 Kurepa was the youngest of Rade and Anđelija Kurepa's fourteen children.
 His nephew was the mathematician Svetozar Kurepa.

 He began his schooling in Majske Poljane, continued his education in Glina, and graduated from high school in Križevci.
 He received a diploma in theoretical mathematics and physics from the University of Zagreb in 1931, and began work as an assistant in the teaching of mathematics the same year.
 Kurepa then went to the Collège de France and the University of Paris, where he received his doctoral diploma in 1935; his advisor was French mathematician Maurice René Fréchet, and his thesis was titled Ensembles ordonnés et ramifiés.